top of page

 • 3 min read

-The steps you take right after a crash can protect both your legal rights.
+The steps you take right after a crash can protect your legal rights.
 Here's what to do first:

-If the vehicles can be moved and it's safe to do so, pull to the side of the road to prevent further accidents.
+2. Move to Safety: If the vehicles can be moved and it's safe to do so, pull to the side of the road to prevent further accidents.
 Turn on hazard lights and stay visible.

-A police report documents what happened and can be critical later when dealing with insurance companies or legal claims.
+3. Document the Incident: A police report documents what happened and can be critical later when dealing with insurance companies or legal claims.

-Get the other driver's name, contact information, insurance details, and license plate number.
+4. Exchange Information: Get the other driver's name, contact information, insurance details, and license plate number.
 Avoid discussing fault or apologizing.

-Use your phone to take pictures of vehicle damage, the scene, road conditions, and any visible injuries.
+5. Take Photos: Use your phone to take pictures of vehicle damage, the scene, road conditions, and any visible injuries.
 This evidence can be very important later.

 What Not to Do After a Car Accident